 Download the 2016/2017 Student Group Handbook (PDF), which contains helpful information for student groups, the OCAD University Student Organization Recognition Policy and Application for Registered/Recognized Group Status and NEW student group leadership transfer form.

-Printed copies will available at Campus Life, 230 Richmond St. West,
+Printed copies are available at Campus Life (Level 5) and Student Union (Level 6), 230 Richmond St. West.

 Accessibility for Ontarians with Disabilities Act